My Go-To Holiday Brunch For Feeding A Crowd!

 Notes

-- We recommend placing bacon underneath the croissant pieces so that they don’t burn on top.
+- I recommend placing bacon underneath the croissant pieces so they don’t burn.

 Nutrition